Shares in Germany's Brenntag drop on dual-use chemicals sale to Syria

 “Delivery of both products was made in accordance with applicable law,” Brenntag said in its statement.

-The company said it did not circumvent European Union export restrictions and said the Swiss State Secretariat for Economic Affairs (SECO) had confirmed compliance with export regulations.
+The German company said it did not circumvent European Union export restrictions and said the Swiss State Secretariat for Economic Affairs had confirmed compliance with export regulations.

-Prosecutors in the western German city of Essen confirmed they had received a complaint concerning Brenntag from three non-governmental organisations, namely New York’s Open Society Justice Initiative, Berlin’s Syrian Archive and Switzerland’s Trial International.
+Prosecutors in the western German city of Essen, where Brenntag has its headquarters, confirmed they had received a complaint about the company from three non-governmental organisations — New York’s Open Society Justice Initiative, Berlin’s Syrian Archive and Switzerland’s Trial International.

 A spokeswoman for the prosecutors office said no decision had been taken on whether to launch an investigation.